Bricktech2000/Website/website/public/MiniML/index.md

 ## How Does it Work?

-_MiniML_ consists of only one function in one `Javascript` file, which is about 50 lines long.
+_MiniML_ consists of only one function in one `JavaScript` file, which is about 50 lines long.
 [See MiniML's source code](./../MiniML%20Compiler.js).
 It compiles down to `HTML` code, and then applies some classes to elements to allow custom styling for the end-user.

 For example, here is the part of MiniML that parses links:
 #code